croconut/godot-tester/README.md

 The import process has been recently improved but you may still see issues until Godot has a native solution for CLI.

 The direct-scene and config-file options are mutually exclusive - if you use direct-scene you will need to edit that scene to reflect the GUT options you want to set.

-The direct scene files in /tester/test/alt_mode are a good starting point for your custom testing scene.